 To be sure, there were some challenges in terms of colder temperatures.
 Largely thanks to carrying a small digital thermometer, I know better now that I can deal with colder temperatures.
 Having this data really helped me mentally.
 I’m sure I’d experienced cold times before…I just couldn’t put numbers to them.
 The days were warm but the nights chilly…at least 6 in the 20’s…one almost in the single digits.
 I wasn’t always comfortable in my old and compressed 22 degree quilt but I didn’t exactly suffer either.
 I actually found the more cold it got, the more immune I seemingly became.
 Nights in the 30’s suddenly felt very nice.
 Of course, when you can warm up to temperatures of 70-80 degrees during the day, this goes a long ways in dealing with the 20’s at night.

-Of course the most thanks goes to Blisterfree and Tree for developing and sharing this route.
+The most thanks goes to Blisterfree and Tree for developing and sharing this route.
 It was a joy and privilege to follow in their footsteps.
 Any complaints or criticisms that might have been gleaned from my posts should not be a reflection on their efforts, but rather on my own limitations or the constantly changing conditions of the trail.
 In just the short time span that I’ve been hiking, the desert SW has gone through monumental climate changes.
 Decades-long droughts, massive fires, and cataclysmic floods have and are going to continue to impact these routes.
-In only one year since I hiked the GET, fires have already washed over about 6 sections.
-One of my favorite stretches along South Diamond Creek in the Gila National Forest is on fire as write this…I saw it from the air as I was flying home from this hike…in May!
+In only one year since I hiked the GET, fires had already washed over about 6 sections.
+One of my favorite stretches along South Diamond Creek in the Gila National Forest was on fire as wrote this…I saw it from the air as I was flying home from this hike…in May!
 It was heartbreaking.
-In fact, about half the National Forests in NM were closed this May, due to fire threat, effectively blocking huge parts of the GET and CDT.
+In fact, about half the National Forests in NM were closed in May 2022, due to fire threat, effectively blocking huge parts of the GET and CDT.
 Going forward, it will be important to bear in mind that these creators are not responsible for the conditions of these routes, only the concept of them.
 It will take a large collective of people, resources, and policies to keep these public lands open and preserved…something I fear may not be too feasible in the growing climate crisis.
 Get out there now while you still can….this is a driving philosophy in my own hiking and in life in general.

 Total Distance: Just the MRT: 500 miles.
 With the addition to Silver City: 620 miles